JohanChane/clashtui/README.md

 - Familiarity with clash configurations
 - Preference for TUI software

+## Features
+ - Cli mode support, use `clashtui --help` to get the usage
+ - Support both system and user mode service
+ - Generate profile with template

 ## Installing Mihomo Service (With Tun Mode Avaliable)

 ### Linux